 By Amanda Wilcox, Legislative Chair, Brady California

 I’ve spent my life since then dedicated to working with Brady to pass stronger gun laws and prevent more tragedies.
-In my home state of California, I’ve advocated the state legislature to pass over 60 gun safety bills.
+I became the legislative advocate for the California Chapters of Brady and, since 2005, I have helped to enact more than 70 gun safety bills.
+Combining Laura's story, policy expertise, and the relationships I've developed in the State Capitol, I've been fortunate enough to effect positive change in California.
 We were the first state to allow family members or intimate partners to petition a court to prevent at-risk individuals from temporarily obtaining firearms.
 This law has saved lives.
+Since 1993, California's firearm death rate has dropped 57 percent and I like to think that even in death, Laura is saving lives.

 Making extreme risk laws available throughout the country will, without a doubt, prevent multiple forms of gun violence every day — those tragic cases where an individual takes their own life and the needless bloodshed when someone brings a gun into a place of learning, worship, or recreation.